yunfanLu/Awesome-Image-Prior/README.md

 ---
 ### 1.4.1 Learning with Frequency Information
+Transforming data into the frequency domain, such as using Discrete Fourier Transform (DFT) or Discrete Wavelet Transform (DWT), allows data to be decomposed with different frequency sub-bans for component-wise analysis, and has been widely studied for image restoration before deep learning era.

 - [Theory] A theory for multiresolution signal decomposition: the wavelet representation, TPAMI 1989.
 - [Image-restoration] An EM algorithm for wavelet-based image restoration, TIP 2003.
 - [Image-restoration] Beyond deep residual learning for image restoration: Persistent homology-guided manifold simplification, CVPRW 2017.